 Why are they addictive?

 Opioid addiction is a physical addiction because it changes the way our brains operate, if we let it go on for long enough.
 The brain has three main opioid receptors as a matter of course.
 Everyone has these, but they are only triggered by two things.
 One is naturally occurring neurons which trigger the release; the other is by external stimulation from opioids.

 If you continue to use prescription medications which contain opiates your body will begin to tell you that it feels pain even when it does not.
-Opiates have the ability to take control of your body’s pain, rewards and addiction centres.
+Opiates can take control of your body’s pain, rewards, and addiction centres[iv].
 This means that if these three receptors start to malfunction, they can make you feel physical pain until you get your next ‘fix’.

 It is these opioid receptors in the brain that make heroin addiction so difficult to overcome.
 It is also these receptors that play a large part in the role of the opioid antagonist.